 If two governments signed the agreement quota, this agreed quota will be announced to exporters and importers in the countries.
 However, if the agreement quota is signed by a bilateral civil society or two parties, the government must approve of the agreement.

-Autonomous Quotas are independent quotas, they are often unilateral quotas.
+Autonomous Quotas are independent, often unilateral, quotas.
 These types of quotas often occur in independent preferential trade arrangement between countries.
 In this situation, an importing country imposes these quotas which stipulates that it can import specific goods from a country at a particular time.

-The exporting country has no say or consent in autonomous quotas and this easily leads to resentments or retaliation from the exporter.
+The exporting country has no say or consent in autonomous quotas.
+This easily leads to resentments or retaliation from the exporter.
 In order to avoid resentments and revenge, many countries use the agreement quotas.